cybernet/job-broker/README.md

 	]
 }
 ```
+The `queue-throttle` setting (optional) if included in the queue definition limits the rate at which messages are consumed from the queue and passed to a worker.
+This is typically useful if the worker is calling an API that limits the rate at which requests can be made to it.
+Many public APIs have such a rate defined.
+The `throttle-unit` must be either `second`, `minute`, `hour` or `day`.
+The `throttle-value` must be a valid integer.

-The sample above uses an SQS queue which defines an aws-config-file.
+The sample above uses an SQS queue for 'sendemail' jobType, which defines an aws-config-file.
 This file contains your AWS settings.
 A sample file (aws.json in the example above) is shown below:

 ```javascript
 {